 - These insects are also regurgitated for the young to promote their growth.

 Hunting Techniques: The lesser goldfinches are active foragers.
 Except when nesting, these birds look for food in flocks, which is strategic because it increases the pairs of eyes when spotting food.

 Where can it be spotted?
-Lesser goldfinches can be spotted in any patchy and open fields in the U.S all the way to South America.
+Lesser goldfinches can be spotted in any patchy and open fields in the U.S to South America.
 However, their preferred habitats are those next to forest clearings, farmlands, desert oases, scrubland, and weedy fields.

 When Do Goldfinches Eat?

 Goldfinches are diurnal feeders.
 This means that these birds will likely be seen during the daylight hours, hanging on the seed heads, in the quest to access their beloved seeds.

 - Goldfinches often form a communal roost with linnets, greenfinches, and chaffinches.

 - Before nightfall, these mixed flocks head to their preferred roost sites, which can change from time to time.